Skip to main content

 Background

-Despite the blockage, 22% of the Russian population (approximately 25 million people) over the age of 12 access Instagram at least once a month.
+In March 2022, the General Prosecutor's Office of the Russian Federation banned Instagram in Russia.
+This was a significant setback for advertisers, as it became impossible to run paid social from Russia via Instagram.
+Russian users also faced challenges, but they quickly adapted and connected to the social network via VPN.
+Despite the blockage, 22% of the Russian population (approximately 25 million people) aged 12 or older use Instagram at least once a month.
 These numbers were much higher—over 60 million people.
 Nevertheless, traffic is still significant, and the average user spends about 22 minutes on the platform.
 This is ample time to view content from acquaintances and advertisements.
+It's clear that Russian Instagram is still active, despite the ban.
+While precise targeting is lost, we know from experience that native promotion strategies are still effective.

 Goal

+The new Korean body care brand, Dear Doer, has recently launched in Russia.
+The client's main goal was to increase recognizability among Russian users.
 The brand's assortment is limited.
-The product line is primarily body scrubs.
+The product line primarily consists of body scrubs.
 The bright design and affordable price point made these products ideal for promoting to young female consumers in Russia.
-Furthermore, the high demand for Korean cosmetics in Russia can be traced back to 2023.
+Furthermore, the high demand for Korean cosmetics in Russia dates back to 2023.
 Therefore, the campaign was destined for success, despite limited budgets.
 The client wanted to "test the market" with a small budget and no big launch.
 And we succeeded.

 We presented the client with two social networks that we knew would be perfect for promoting their product.
 We offered YouTube and Instagram as options.